dblock/heroku-forward/README.md

 gem "heroku-forward", "~> 0.2"
 ```

-Create an application rackup file, eg. `my_app.ru` that boots your application.
+Create a new application rackup file, eg. `my_app.ru` that boots your application.
 Under Rails, this is the file that calls `run`.

 ``` ruby
 require ::File.expand_path('../config/environment',  __FILE__)
 run MyApp::Application
 ```

-Modify your rackup file as follows.
+Modify your default rackup file as follows.
 Under Rails this file is called `config.ru`.

 ``` ruby
 require 'rubygems'